Optimal strategies for weighted ray search: The competitive ratio of

-Having accomplished the task of providing an appropriate upper bound for {\AdSub} we proceed with deriving explicit bounds for the distances of the targets located by the strategy.
-First, we know that in Phase $j$, $1 \le j \le t$, the largest distance to which a ray was explored is $Y_j \cdot b_{m,j}^{\ell_j}$.
-Thus
+Having accomplished the task of providing an appropriate upper bound for {\AdSub} we proceed with deriving explicit bounds for the distances of the targets located by the strategy. \begin{lemma} For the distance $D_j$ of the $j$-th discovered target by {\AdSub} it holds that

+Moreover, suppose that the $j$-th discovered target is at ray $0 \le r \le m-j$, and let $j'$ with $1 \le j' \leq j$ be such that ray $r$ was last explored in Phase $j'$, prior to discovering the target in Phase $j$.
+Then